 If you have booked but are unable to attend, please email email@example.com as soon as possible to enable your slot to be re-assigned.
-A full refund will be given up to 48 hours before the screening event – after this, the refund will have £25 taken off for late administration costs.
+A full refund will be given up to 48 hours before your appointment was scheduled– after this, the refund will have £25 taken off for late administration costs.

 Carrier testing for the Jewish genetic disorders covered in the Jnetics screening programme is very accurate, although it is important to note that no test is ever 100% accurate.
 This screening test detects between 94-99% of carriers in the Jewish population with detection rates varying slightly across the different conditions.

-If you suspect that you have at least one Jewish grandparent, it is still sensible to be tested.
-This is because if you have some Jewish ancestry, you will have an increased risk relative to the general population, though this will be lower than people of full Jewish descent.
+If you suspect that you have at least one Ashkenazi Jewish grandparent, it is still sensible to be tested.
+This is because if you have some Ashkenazi ancestry, you will have an increased risk relative to the general population, though this will be lower than people of full Ashkenazi descent.

 Although it is advisable to have carrier screening prior to pregnancy, testing is possible if you are already pregnant.
 However, if you will be over 11 weeks pregnant by appointment date then please contact us at firstname.lastname@example.org to enable us to discuss with you the implications and options available for screening in later stage pregnancy.

 It is not a problem if you have recently given birth or are currently breast feeding, you can still be screened.